lemonrock/linux-support/README.md

 * Resource Limits
 * SecComp
 * Signals
+    * Including a robust, well thought out signal handler that actually accommodates the weaknesses in Linux's design.
+* A comprehensive terminal wrapper.
 * Users and groups
 	* Including support for working with all 4 user identifiers and all 4 group identifiers a process can have